Course Presentation

 7.4 Embryo identification.
 Irene Dimitriadis

-7.5 Non-invasive selection of embryo viability: The value of the embryos metabolic blueprint.
+7.5 Non-invasive selection of embryo viability: The value of the embryo’s metabolic blueprint.
 Denny Sakkas

 7.6 Artificial intelligence in the IVF laboratory.
 Charles Bormann